SoftwareHeritage/swh-docs/docs/user/deposit/explanations/deposit.rst

 What's a deposit?
 =================

-Most of the software source code artifacts present in the Software Heritage Archive are gathered by tools run by the SWH project, this is a pull mechanism: it's the responsibility of the SWH project to gather and collect source code artifacts that way.
+Most of the software source code artifacts present in the |swh| Archive are gathered by tools run by the SWH project, this is a pull mechanism: it's the responsibility of the SWH project to gather and collect source code artifacts that way.